Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 Once these misconceptions are cleared up, the next step is deciding what your business actually needs.

-How to Decide Whether You Need CPQ, Quote to Cash, or Both
+When Should You Use CPQ, Quote to Cash, or Both?

-The quote to cash vs CPQ decision should be made as a process design decision, not a tool purchase.
+Treat the quote to cash versus CPQ decision as a process design choice instead of a tool purchase.
 What you need depends on where complexity shows up in your revenue lifecycle, and which teams feel the pain first.

 Evaluate Your Situation Across Four Critical Dimensions